stein5/stein5.github.io/_posts/temp/django.markdown

 categories: programming
 ---

-# Setting for Develop with Django in Ubuntu
+# Setting for Develop with Django in Ubuntu(or mac)

 ## install pyenv, virtualenv
 https://cjh5414.github.io/ubuntu-pyenv-virtualenv/